 - Responsible Investment Research Team: The RI Research team is mainly responsible for ensuring that fund managers comply with the ESG analysis methodology and ESG management rules.
 Its role is to assist the fund management team members on the respect of these constraints.
 In addition, its awareness and rigour when assigning ESG ratings to issuers aims to avoid any non-compliance.
 The RI Research team provides the investment team with various tools to help them manage the ESG performance of their portfolios ex-ante. - Pre-trade controls: Pre-trade controls are performed by our Order Management System software, which fund managers use to place orders to buy or sell the securities in fund portfolios: - Exclusions: For all funds managed by La Financière de l'Echiquier, a pre-trade control is carried out to ensure that portfolios comply with the sectorial and normative exclusion rules set for each fund.
 MSCI ESG Research provides us with the list of issuers to be excluded, except for thermal coal issuers, the list of which is provided by the German NGO Urgewald (see the Global Coal Exit List).
 These lists are integrated into our Order Management System (OMS), which automatically blocks the purchase of any security on these lists.
 The Internal Control team updates MSCI ESG Research's list quarterly and Urgewald's list annually.
 If a security in the portfolio becomes non-investable under the applicable sector and normative exclusion rules, a roadmap for investment will be agreed with the fund manager and the internal control team, within a reasonable time and in the best interest of investors.
-Under no circumstances may the portfolio increase its position in this security. - ESG ratings: for this financial product, this pre-trade control takes the form of an alert (and not a block).
-This alerts the manager if he wishes to place an order on a security that does not have a sufficient ESG rating or that does not have an ESG rating.
-This difference in pre-trade control is linked, at this stage, to technical implementation difficulties.
-In addition, a pre-trade alert is put in place for these same financial products which must not exceed a certain threshold of unrated securities. threshold of unrated securities.
-For this financial product, a maximum of 10% of unrated issuers is authorised.

-Post-trade controls: They are performed by using our Portfolio Management Software (PMS), which monitors the portfolios daily.
+Under no circumstances may the portfolio increase its position in this security. - ESG ratings: For this financial product, the OMS software automatically blocks any purchase of securities that do not have the minimum required ESG rating or have no ESG rating at all.
+This blocking is made possible by the systematic entry of all ESG ratings in our database, under the supervision of the RI Research team. - Post-trade controls: They are performed by using our Portfolio Management Software (PMS), which monitors the portfolios daily.
 The PMS helps to identify any breaches in the previous controls.
 If non-compliance is detected, the PMS immediately alerts the Middle Office and Risk teams.
 After analysing the alert and if the non-compliance is confirmed, an alert is sent directly to the relevant fund managers with copy to the relevant Internal Control department.
 Should the fund managers not take corrective action, an escalation process will be implemented.
-The CIO will be informed of the situation as well as, if necessary, the executive committee.

-ESG ratings: ESG ratings are checked daily to ensure they do not fall below the minimum ratings set for the fund portfolios.
+The CIO will be informed of the situation as well as, if necessary, the executive committee. - ESG ratings: ESG ratings are checked daily to ensure they do not fall below the minimum ratings set for the fund portfolios.
 Furthermore, the daily checks allow us to highlight the issuers in portfolios whose ESG ratings do not respect the minimum rating required following an update.
 In the case of issuers that have been downgraded following an update of ESG rating, the fund manager can no longer strengthen the position of security in question and has a period from 6 to 12 months maximum to divest the entire position, in the best interest of the holders.